The (Not So) Latest

 4/06/04: The Heart of Democracy

 Once again, it looks like the United Kingdom will show up my beloved United States.
-The Labour Party, which currently controls the British government (none of that checks-and-balances crap over there), is preparing to lower the U.K.'s voting age from 18 to 16.
+The Labour Party, which currently controls the British government (none of that checks-and-balances stuff over there), is preparing to lower the U.K.'s voting age from 18 to 16.

 Meanwhile in America, a politically active 17-year-old is being prosecuted for voting.
 Sure, Mark Lacasse's vote was illegal (just as Susan B. Anthony's was), but you gotta respect someone who cared enough about democracy to risk a year in jail just to vote for George W. Bush in the Republican Primary where Bush ran unopposed.
 Talk about dedication to civic duty!